Gulf Coast RV Camping & Itinerary

 sunrise at Buccaneer State Park

 Sunrises and sunsets are amazing from this Mississippi beach campground.
-We set an alarm and woke up early to a beautiful Christmas morning sunrise.
+We set an alarm and woke up early to a beautiful Christmas sunrise.
 The wind broke that afternoon, which made the temperature more comfortable.

 Sunset from Buccaneer State Park